ethereum/EIPs/EIPS/eip-fractional_nft_with_royalty_standard.md

 of withdrawal totally depends on the owner's decision.*

 **(3)** Cannot withdraw Royalty you already did.
+## Rationale
+The design of royalty receiver withdrawing their royalty was considered due to gas efficiency.
+If any of functions in this contract send ether to all of the holders whenever or regularly royalty is received, huge amount of gas consumption is inevitable.
+In order to handle those issues, this standard(proposal) makes the withdrawer to do most of the calculation for his own withdrawal and the sender to do the least as impossible.

+## Backwards Compatibility
+This contract is compatible with the existing EIPs since it doesn't modify the existing specifications but just adds 3 functions to provide  Royalty distribution systems.
+Depending on the implementaion, data type, logic and additional validations and manipulations might be needed.
+However, complying with the existing standards won't be an issue but additional gas might be needed for calling `functions` in this standard.

 ## Reference Implementation
 This is an implementation of some smart of FNFT contract.
 It is an extension of ERC-20 Token Contract.

 ```solidity
 pragma solidity ^0.8.0;